filip26/hydrogen-yaml/README.md

 # Java API for YAML Processing

 An implementation inspired by [StrictYAML](https://github.com/crdoconnor/strictyaml).

+Plain YAML is a super simple human-readable data-serialization language.
+Most of YAML 1.x features are not intentionally supported.

 ## Unsupported Features
 - Implicit typing